 I have taken other language courses: Flemish and Japanese.

 Hiroshima, Japan | Documenting city and language | 2008

 I learned some Flemish when I lived in Belgium.
 The language was not very difficult, but finding opportunities for practice was a tough challenge because people would always respond in English to my questions in Flemish.
 Regarding Japanese, I registered for a course before traveling to Japan in 2008.
 My objective was to get to know the rhythm and pronunciation of the language, to be able to greet people, to ask for food or to thank people for something.
-My teacher was Japanese and I assumed that she would speak mostly her language.
+My teacher was Japanese, and I assumed that she would speak mostly her language.
 Unfortunately that was not the case and the only occasions when she used the target language was to give examples for repetition: "Kore wa nan desu ka - Kore wa hon desu" (What is this? -This is a book).
-The trip to Japan was in my dreams long time ago and I definitely want to go back!
-Before traveling there again I would take another Japanese course and learn more about its ancient and modern cultures.
+The trip to Japan was in my dreams a long time ago, and I definitely want to go back!
+Before traveling there again, I would take another Japanese course and learn more about its ancient and modern cultures.

 My parents always motivated me to learn an additional language.
 My mother would say that learning another language is like developing another identity.
 I find this completely true!
 For me as a language learner and user, Spanish means warmth, tenderness, and outburst.
 English gives me other vibes.
 It is simultaneously the language of coolness and the language I prefer reading when I look for books or research papers.
 English is an open door and the language that made possible to communicate with classmates and volunteers from different parts of the world.
 German is another story!
-While I like listening to it and incorporating new expressions into my personal thesaurus, I am very careful when I write in German and sometimes it takes me longer than I expect.
+While I like listening to it and incorporating new expressions into my personal thesaurus, I am very careful when I write in German, and sometimes it takes me longer than I expect.
 Nevertheless, I feel affection for this language that is partly in my genes.
 Wilstermann is my great-grandfather's last name.